sandroasp/Microsoft-Integration-and-Azure-Stencils-Pack-for-Visio/Power Platform/README.md

-# PowerApps and Flow
+# Power Platform

-## MIS: PowerApps & Flows
+## MIS: Power Platform
-This package will provide stencils to visually represent PowerApps and/or Microsoft Flow devices, architectures or solutions diagrams.
+This package will provide stencils to visually represent Power Platform: Power Bi, Power Apps, Power Virtual Agents and/or Power Automate devices, architectures or solutions diagrams.
 It will provide stencils to visually represent features, systems, processes and architectures that use these technologies.

 ![Flow](../media/Microsoft-Flow.png)